-Chrysanthemum cinerariaefolium is a herbaceous perennial growing from 18 to 24 inches tall.
-The flower heads comprise a disc of yellow tubular florets borne on a rounded receptacle and encircled by a row of white or cream ray florets.
-Below the latter is an involucre composed of three rows of overlapping scales, which enclose the flower head in the bud stage.
-It appears that the maximum pyrethrum content is reached in the flower head at about the time the flower becomes fully open.
+Culture and Sources of Pyrethrum.
+Pyrethrum is an herbaceous perennial growing from 18 to 24 inches tall.
+The flower heads comprise a disc of yellow tubular florets borne on a rounded receptacle and encircled by a row of white or cream colored ray florets.
+Below the latter is an involucre composed of three rows of overlapping scales, which enclose the flower head in the bud stage. \checkmark The pyrethrin content of the flower heads increase up to the time of full opening of the flower.
+The change in pyrethrin content of the developing flower heads is well illustrated by Table 7, taken from a paper by Beckley, Gnadinger, and Ireland.6